 Determining True Active Patients

-1. You can take a day and go through each chart, or the patients file on the computer, to see when they were in last.
+1. You can take a day and go through each chart or the patient files on the computer to see when they were in last.
 If they have been in the last 18 months, that counts as an active patient.
 This would take you a long time.

 3. A third method and much quicker is to look at the number of recall appointments for the year.
 Divide that number by two and that will give you the number of active patients.

 4. The fourth method is to take take the average number of hygiene patients seen per day.
 Multiply that by the number of hygiene days per month and then multiply that by six months.